Fast shipping & 100% satisfaction guaranteed

 By adding food puzzles and games to their snack routine, your pup can use several of their five senses simultaneously – making for a more enriching and well-rounded experience.
 Think crossword puzzles and/or Candy Crush for canines!

 Scent work allows your dog to do what they love best – sniffing!
-This gives the opportunity for your dog to use their strongest natural sense in a fun way that also helps alleviate boredom.
+This gives the opportunity for your dog to use their strongest natural sense of smell offering both mental stimulation and entertainment.

 • Place some strong scents on a washcloth and tuck under an upside down plastic cup/container in the house or yard for your dog to find.
 Some popular essential oil scents (even just one drop) are peppermint oil, lavender oil, chamomile, cinnamon, and lemon.